Quickborn: Connectivity

 Quickborn is located about 18 km north from the centre of Hamburg, on the eastern edge of Kreis Pinneberg.
 It lies on the A7 between Hamburg and Neumünster.
 It is situated just 6 km from the Hamburg Airport.
 Quickborn is also located along the Hamburg-Altona–Neumünster railway, which connects it to the AKN railway and buses of the Hamburger Verkehrsverbund.
-As of 2025, the Hamburg-Altona–Neumünster railway is in the process of being converted into part of the S-Bahn network, to provide direct train services to Hamburg Hauptbahnhof.
-This is going to be a big boost in Quickborn‘s connectivity as well as ambitious plan for reducing greenhouse gas emissions.
+As of 2026, the Hamburg-Altona–Neumünster railway is in the process of being converted into part of the S-Bahn network, to provide direct train services to Hamburg Hauptbahnhof.

 Geography

 Northwest of Quickborn is the Himmelmoor, the largest raised bog in Schleswig-Holstein, which is about 605 hectares large.
 It has long been used for peat mining.
 For this purpose, a narrow-gauge railway was built through the bog.
+These days the area has been converted to a nature reserve and is a popular recreation and birdwatching area.
+The railway is now operated by a registered association for educational and tourist purposes in the summertime.

 South of the city is the Holmmoor, a nature preserve that is about 110 ha. large.